Review of Pedigree Pouched Dog Food

 Although most meat by-products can be nutritious, we do not consider such vaguely described (generic) ingredients to be as high in quality as those derived from a named animal source.

-The fourth ingredient is pork liver.
-This is an organ meat sourced from a named animal and thus considered a beneficial component.
+The fourth ingredient is pork liver, an organ meat sourced from a named animal and thus considered a beneficial component.

 The fifth ingredient is animal plasma.
 Plasma is what remains of blood after the blood cells themselves have been removed.
 In most cases, plasma can be considered a nutritious addition.

 However, since there’s no mention of a specific animal in the name of this particular ingredient, this item could be sourced from any species.
 And that fact can make it difficult to isolate the cause of a dog’s food-based allergy.

 For this reason, we do not consider generic animal plasma to be a quality addition.

 The sixth ingredient is wheat gluten.
 Gluten is the rubbery residue remaining once wheat has had most of its starchy carbohydrate washed out of it.